-- The station areas have an average population density of 6,500 persons per square mile, corresponding to a Medium rating by FTA benchmarks.
-The project would serve a total of 39,900 employees, corresponding to a Low rating.
-The submission did not identify the cost of parking in Ogden's central business district (CBD), though there is an abundant supply of parking.
-The ratio of station area to county LBAR housing is 3.72, which corresponds to a High rating. - The Downtown Ogden stations include a mix of low rise commercial and warehouse buildings with surface parking in front.
+- The station areas have an average population density of 4,700 persons per square mile, corresponding to a Medium-Low rating by FTA benchmarks.
+The project would serve a total of 27,400 employees, corresponding to a Low rating.
+The submission indicated that there is an abundant supply of parking in Ogden's central business district (CBD), most of which is free.
+The ratio of station area to county LBAR housing is 3.19, which corresponds to a High rating. - The Downtown Ogden stations include a mix of low rise commercial and warehouse buildings with surface parking in front.
 The middle part of the corridor is defined by historic single-family homes and low-rise commercial and institutional land uses.
 Further south the corridor contains single-family residences with schools and some light commercial uses.
 The final section of the corridor includes the campus of Weber State University (WSU), which has a mix of uses on its self-contained campus. - The Downtown Ogden station areas are served by a complete pedestrian infrastructure, with sidewalks on all roads and pedestrian-oriented streetscapes in some areas.
 The remainder of the corridor has sidewalks but provides a less comfortable walking environment.